Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 Myth 3: You’ll See Results Overnight

 Wishful thinking!
-It takes consistency and time (around 4–8 weeks).
+It is going to require consistency and some time (around 4-8 weeks).

 Side Effects and Precautions

-While it is well-tolerated by most, here are a few precautions:
+It is mostly well-tolerated but there are a few precautions:

-• Avoid over-layering it with other strong actives unless advised by a professional.
+• Do not pile it on top of other strong actives unless instructed to by a professional.

 How Long Does Alpha Arbutin Take To Work?